- Data source: JUSTIN

 - Data extracted from JUSTIN: July 4, 2017

-- Fiscal Year is based on the date all counts were concluded in JUSTIN
+- Fiscal Year is based on the date the RCC was first entered in JUSTIN

 The information presented should be considered as estimates, at the point in time in which the report was created.
 As a result of ongoing data entry and maintenance, this information is subject to change slightly if extracted from the system at a future date.

 The Justice Information System (JUSTIN) is an integrated case management system which means that information about each case is entered only once, and is re-used by various justice agencies as the case moves from initiation through to disposition.
 JUSTIN supports the core business functions in criminal case processing and is used by RCMP, municipal police, Crown Counsel and Criminal Courts registry staff, Sheriff, Probation Services, Victim/Witness Services, Trial Schedulers, Judicial Case Managers and Corrections staff and some other Justice System partners.